fusion5/x86-64-linux-cpu-trap-flag/README.md

 the jumps, it updates the trace program location in memory with the address of the jump.

-Since this is useful in the development of the JIT Forth-like language I'm working on, I set out to implement such a routine on the X86, and I discovered the difficulty introduced by having variable-length opcodes: it is impossible to know how many bytes should be copied in an area for execution and by how many bytes should the program position be advanced after the opcode has been executed.
+Since this would be useful in the development of the JIT Forth-like language I'm working on, I set out to implement such a routine on the x86, and I discovered the difficulty introduced by having variable-length opcodes: it is difficult to calculate how many bytes should be copied in an area for execution.

 Fortunately, tracing is still possible (and easier to get right!) on the x86 CPU thanks to the _TRAP_ CPU flag.
 CPU flags are certain bits that one can get/set to find out about the state of the CPU and to change its behaviour.

 ## Functionality